Jamie is a star college student.

 According to the DSM-5, someone can be diagnosed with clinical depression if they:

-Experience five or more of the below symptoms (including at least one of (1) depressed mood or (2) loss of interest or pleasure )
+Experience 5 or more of the below symptoms (including either or both of a depressed mood and loss of interest or pleasure)

 To the point of distress or impairment

-Significantly less enjoyment of activities most of the day, nearly every day.
+Significantly less enjoyment of activities most of the day

-Significant weight loss when not dieting, or weight gain.
-This includes decreased or increased in appetite nearly every day.
+Significant weight loss or gain without dieting, including decreased or increased appetite

-Recurrent thoughts of death, recurrent suicidal ideation, or an attempt to take one's life.
+Thinking often of death, having suicidal ideation, or making plans to end one's life

 Leslie notices that her friend Hannah has been acting differently lately.
 Hannah has started taking much longer to respond to texts and often says no to invitations to hang out.
 What is the best way for Leslie to check in with Hannah?

 Clinical depression can be treated through therapy and prescription medicine.A strong support system makes this journey easier.

 If someone you know begins to display signs of depression or is acting differently than usual, check in with them.